A downloadable game for Windows

 The game has been polished over the last three years.
 New features and improvements have been added progressively, and that will continue in the future.

-- various adjustments
+- Bugfix and minor adjustments

 For more detailed instructions and questions: startgrid.blogspot.com